esrever10/remnote-plugin-roaming/README.md

 - Rich data records, know your rems total, how many more experience to level up, and so on.
 - Support Darkmode

+## Note

+If you have too many rems, when you first click Roam, that will be slow, But after that, everything will be fast, because I cache all the rems ids, and if you have new rems you want to add to the roaming pool, you can update the cache by clicking the button in the upper right corner

 ## Showcase

 ![](https://raw.githubusercontent.com/esrever10/remnote-plugin-roaming/main/images/explain.png)